bmmalone/pyllars/docs/source/api.rst

 API
 ****

 This is the API for the pyllars library.
+These utilities are generally useful across different problem domains.

 .. toctree::